 For this recipe, you'll toss together in a large mixing bowl:

 - Sweet corn: Either cooked fresh, frozen (then thawed), or canned works great.
 Most often I use a 15-ounce can for convenience.
-I purchase organic corn whenever possible.
+I purchase organic corn kernels whenever possible.

-- Black olives: These are optional, so leave them out if you're not a fan.
+- Black olives: These are optional, so just leave them out if you're not a fan.

 - Red onion: If these are too strong for your taste, swap in about 3 green onions instead.

 - Vegan "beef" crumbles: We'll use one batch of my easy Chickpea-Walnut Taco Crumbles.
-They add great texture, plant-based protein, and zesty flavor thanks to the taco seasoning.
+They add texture, plant-based protein, and zesty flavor thanks to the taco seasoning.

 - Fresh lime juice